Leap-AM/Problem-set-0/README.md

 Computer Science course

 Hi there, I like pizza and turtles
-Turtles sleep on pizza boxes made of glass
+Turtles sleep on pizza boxes